ieyjzhou/ieyjzhou.github.io/_pages/about.md

 - Programming language: C/C++; Java; Python; Matalab...
 - Solver: Cplex; Lingo; Gurobi...
 - Optimization: linear programming/ mixed integer programming/ non-linear programming...

 If you are at ZZU: Please directly email me with your CV and a brief introduction of the project you did before.<br>
-If you are not yet at ZZU: Apply to School of Management Engineering's M.S. program (more information about M.S. program:[Graduate School of Zhengzhou University](http://gs.zzu.edu.cn/)).<br>
+If you are not yet at ZZU: Apply to School of Management Engineering's M.S. program (more information about M.S. program: [Graduate School of Zhengzhou University](http://gs.zzu.edu.cn/)).<br>
 Email: y.j.zhou.g@gmail.com

 About me